T-cell lymphoma: Symptoms and signs

 Differences in T-cell lymphoma subtypes extend to the clinical characteristics and symptoms of the disease with each varying drastically.
 As a result, there is almost no universally known symptom that can be applied to all T-cell lymphoma subtypes.

 The hemophagocytic syndrome (HPS)

 Hemophagocytic syndrome has been associated with most T-cell lymphoma subtypes, and is commonly characterized by fevers, reduction of lymphocytes numbers, enlarged liver or spleen, and liver dysfunction.
-These symptoms are especially common in Extranodal T cell lymphoma subtypes which develop outside the lymph nodes, these can include; Extranodal NK/T-cell lymphoma, nasal type, Cutaneous T-cell lymphoma (CTCL), etc.
+These symptoms are especially common in extranodal T-cell lymphoma subtypes which develop outside the lymph nodes, such as extranodal NK/T-cell lymphoma, nasal type, and cutaneous T-cell lymphoma (CTCL).

 Swollen lymph nodes

 T-cell lymphoma which develops from the lymph nodes commonly causes symptoms as such swollen lymph nodes.
 The swelling normally will not cause any pain and can be felt or seen as lumps on the surface of the skin.
 Nodal T-cell lymphoma subtypes such as peripheral T-cell lymphoma will often develop this symptom.